In today’s Architect’s Corner we speak with Greg Reed, CEO and owner of Relander Group…

 What advice would you give someone else who was thinking about building a container platform that needs to be able to support stateful applications like WordPress, Magento, and WooCommerce?

-I would recommend to look at a solution like Portworx because if we had tried to do it all ourselves, we never would have gotten this product to market.
+I would recommend looking at a solution like Portworx because if we had tried to do it all ourselves, we never would have gotten this product to market.
 It would be too difficult to build and too difficult to maintain.

 Portworx just gave us the solutions to multi-writer containers, high availability, backups, and more out of the box so we could get started very quickly.